dundalek/dinodoc/doc/guide.md

   :api-mode :global}) ;; (3)
 ```

+1) The root path includes `doc/` directory with markdown articles.
+2) Inputs for modules are specified by concating the result of `fs/list-dir`.
+Since these use default convention they will be coerced to inputs.
+3) `:api-docs` is set to `:global` which will collect namespaces from all inputs into a single API hierarchy.

 The [Polylith](#) example shows a monorepo where a separate API hierarchy is rendered for each component.

-1) Polylith repo contains `doc/` directory with markdown files, but it does not contain `cljdoc.edn` for curation so `doc-tree` is defined manually.
-2) Passing curated `doc-tree` to the input.
-3) Rendering all components in top-level would look crowded, so inputs passed as maps with customized `:outdir` option to add nesting under `Components` directory.

-In the future it might be useful to have an integration with Polylith that would automatically handle projects, bases and components.

 ```clojure
 (def doc-tree [["Polylith" {:file "doc/readme.md"}]]) ;; (1)